 Unfortunately, while many hospitals and companies have taken steps to follow the FDA's recommendations, other companies and hospitals are continuing these surgeries.
 Women who have been harmed deserve justice.

 How A Uterine Cancer Lawyer Can Help

-If you or a loved one received laparoscopic morcellation surgery and was subsequently diagnosed with uterine cancer, contact us immediately.
+If you or a loved one received laparoscopic morcellation surgery and was subsequently diagnosed with uterine cancer, contact our Sacramento personal injury attorneys immediately.